danny-cpp/danny-cpp/README.md

 - Software development
 - Machine Learning
 - Parallelization (CUDA, multithreading,...)
-- Learning and adopting new techs (Yeah that's a thing.
-They don't teach you Docker or Go at university 😒)
+- Learning and adopting new techs (Yeah that's a thing ;D)
 ## Need help with com. sci. projects?
 I open-source many of my projects throughout my university time.
 Check out the pinned projects if you need a starting point for your own.
 They cover topics above and more.
 Please cite if you wish to use them.